reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-wimlds-scikit-learn-sprint.md

 It is up to the discretion of the sprint organizer regarding what information to collect based on regional and cultural norms.
 (Example:  some regions may not collect gender.)
 - **Owner:**  WiMLDS sprint organizer
 - **Example:**  [sprint application](https://sites.google.com/view/bay-area-wimlds-2019-sprint/about/application-form)
-- **Getting started:**  Rather than creating the application from scratch, you can email me and I can copy a previous application, rename it to your city event, and you can edit it.

 #### Git
 Git is helpful but not required.
 Participants will work in pairs, so it is likely that someone else at event (pair partner or TA) can help with git.